logo

 Venue: Axe Vale Canoe Club, Axmouth Harbour, Seaton (EX12 4AA)

 Times: Meet at 6:00 pm at the Club House, Seaton.
-We will be off the water at 9:00 pm
+We will be off the water by 9:00 pm

 Please download and read the Information Leaflet (PDF) on the right --->

-Booking OPEN - please use the ‘AVCC on WebCollect’ on-line application process.
+Booking Opens mid-March 2026 - please use the ‘AVCC on WebCollect’ on-line application process.

 Click the ’Apply Here’ button, sign-up for WebCollect (or Sign-in if you have used it before),